ErlisLushtaku/automl-pipeline/README.md

 # AutoML Exam - SS24 (Vision Data)

-This repo serves as a presentation for the exam assignment of the AutoML SS24 course at the university of Freiburg.
+This repo serves as a presentation for the exam assignment of the AutoML SS24 course at the University of Freiburg.

 ## Installation